-Main Topics Covered
+Maiı n Topics Covered

 Year 11 Mathematics Extension 1 Course Year 12 Mathematics Extension 1 Course

-Functions • Proof
+• Functions • Proof

-Trigonometric Functions Vectors
+• Trigonometric Functions • Vectors

-Calculus Trigonometric Functions
+• Calculus • Trigonometric Functions

-Combinatorics Calculus
+• Combinatorics • Calculus

-Statistical Analysis
+• Statistical Analysis

+MODERN HISTORY

-MODERN HISTORY Course No: 15270 2 units for each of Preliminary and HSC Board Developed Course Exclusions: Nil Ocurse Description The Preliminary course is structured to provide students with opportunities to develop and apply their understanding of methods and issues involved in the investigation of modern history.
+Course: HSC Modern History Course No : 15270 2 units for each of Preliminary and HSC Board Developed Course Exclusions: Nil

+The Preliminary course is structured to provide students with opportunities to develop and apply their understanding of methods and issues involved in the investigation of modern history.
 Students investigate various aspects of the modern world, including people, ideas, movements, events and developments.

-The HSC course is structured to provide students with opportunities to apply the understanding of sources and relevant historiographical issues in the investigation of the modern world Preliminary Course • Investigating Modern History (50%) The Nature of Medica Cons Environments (Sources Constitution of Sources Constitution of the modern world)
+The HSC course is structured to provide students with opportunities to apply the understanding of sources and relevant historiographical issues in the investigation of the modern world

+- Investigating Modern History (50%)

-- The Nature of Modern Case Studies (at least TWO-one from Europe, North America or Australia AND at least one from Asia, the Pacific, Africa, the Middle East or Central/South America).
+The Nature of Modern Case Studies (at least TWO-one from Europe, North America or Australia and at least one from Asia, the Pacific, Africa, the Middle East or Central/South America).

 - Historical Investigation (20%)

 - The Shaping of the Modern World (30%)